-Unlike Chrome, UR Browser won’t send any of your information to Google, and thanks to the tracking and malware protection, you can rest assured that you’re safe online.
+Unlike Chrome, Opera won’t send any of your information to Google, and thanks to the tracking and malware protection, you can rest assured that you’re safe online.

 2. Turn Off Hardware Acceleration

-- Some users have confirmed they’ve fixed the Chrome white screen error by turning off the browser’s hardware acceleration setting.
+- Some users have confirmed that if Chrome opens to white screen, they’ve fixed it by turning off the browser’s hardware acceleration setting.
 To do that, click the Customize and control Google Chrome button to open the browser’s primary menu.

 - Click Settings to open the tab in the snapshot directly below.